2022 United States House of Representatives elections in Connecticut

 The 2022 United States House of Representatives elections in Connecticut were held on November 8, 2022, to elect the five U.S. representatives from the state of Connecticut, one from each of the state's five congressional districts.
 The elections coincided with the 2022 U.S. Senate race in Connecticut and the 2022 Connecticut gubernatorial election, as well as other elections to the House of Representatives, other elections to the United States Senate, and various state and local elections.

-This election was the closest the Republican Party has gotten to gaining a seat since 2006, where the last Republican representative was elected, as well as the first time since 2006 in which any district was won by a margin lower than 1%.
-This was due to the very narrow margin in Connecticut's 5th district, with Rep. Jahana Hayes winning only by a margin of 0.79%.
+This election was the closest the Republican Party has gotten to gaining a seat since 2006, with representative Jahana Hayes winning re-election by a 0.79% margin.

+Overview

+Results of the 2022 United States House of Representatives elections in Connecticut by district: